 Release of Information to a Customer or Representative

 TWC-VR may release information to the customer or a properly designated representative if a valid release is completed.
 This information must be released in a timely manner.
-Information that may not be released to the customer in such circumstances includes the following:
+Information that may not be released to the customer or representative in such circumstances includes the following:

 Information that TWC-VR determines may be harmful to the customer (e.g., medical, psychological, other) which must be provided through a third party chosen by the customer or through a court-appointed individual;